roadfoodr/tinware/prompts/tinware-FSD-current.md

   - DICT_URL: URL for the Merriam-Webster Scrabble dictionary
   - LEXICON_NAME: Name of the current lexicon (e.g., "NWL23")
   - GAME.TRANSITION_DELAY_MS: Duration of transition delay between scenarios
+  - GAME.BINGO_STEM_INPUT_LENGTH: Number of letters required for BingoStem input (7)

-This Functional Specification Document provides a comprehensive breakdown of Tinware's functionality, with a particular focus on the scenario-based gameplay, user interactions, and component behaviors in various game states.
+This Functional Specification Document provides a comprehensive breakdown of Tinware's functionality, with a particular focus on the scenario-based gameplay, user interactions, and component behaviors in various game states for both AddOne and BingoStem game types.
 It outlines the specific behaviors, error handling, and user interface elements that make up the Tinware experience, including the scenario selection, retry functionality, and centralized configuration for timing-related operations.